flyinrookie/immaster/README.md

 2. config: see mudcore/ for config example
 3. data/
 4. log/
+   \*using the web client included in ext/ can access the game from browser

-This mudlib is also based on the mudcore from: https://github.com/oiuv/mudcore
+This mudlib is based on "MudCore" from: https://github.com/oiuv/mudcore